mw-orcl/Move_Improve/lab400/content.md

 <img src="./images/security-list-diagram.PNG" style="zoom:67%;" />

 ​	1.
-Navigate to your VCN details
+Navigate to your Network VCN details

 ​	2.
 Select Security Lists from your Resources

 ​	3.
-Check default security list used by the public subnet
+Check default security list used by the public subnet.
+Check Ingress and Egress.

 		- Allow TCP ingress on port 22. (port 22 is for SSH)
 		- Allow all egress to all destinations, ie: 0.0.0.0/0